 How far back do your records go for the purpose of genealogy research?
 We have records that date back to the 1800's.
 We will assist by directing you to the books and records you need to research but if any assistance is given, it will be as our time permits.
 Copies may be purchased at a nominal fee.

 How was I chosen as a Juror?
-Jurors are chosen at random from current lists of persons age 19 and older, living in Cass County, Nebraska who are either registered voters or licensed drivers.
+Jurors are chosen at random from current lists of persons age 19 and older, living in Cass County, Nebraska who are registered voters or licensed drivers or have a state issued ID card.
 Some people are chosen several times during their lifetime, others are never chosen.
-If you are a registered voter or a licensed driver, you have the same chance of being chosen as anyone else who meets those criteria.
+If you are a registered voter or a licensed driver or have a state ID card, you have the same chance of being chosen as anyone else who meets those criteria.

 How long do I have to serve on a Jury panel?
 Each jury panel is for a two-week period.
-Cases are set on Tuesday through Friday of each week.
-We normally do not have jury trials on Mondays.
+Cases are normally set on Wednesday through Friday of each week.

 How can I be postponed or excused from jury service?
-A request must be sent to the District Court Judge or the Jury Commissioner (District Court Clerk) in writing stating what your hardship is at this time.
+A request must be sent to the District Court Judge or the Jury Commissioner (District Court Clerk) in writing or by email to both email@example.com AND ALSO to firstname.lastname@example.org stating what your hardship is at this time.
 The District Court Judge will address each request individually and act on that request.
-You will then be notified of his decision.
+You will then be notified of the Judge’s decision.

 The following forms are available at the office of the Clerk of the District Court: